-Harbert Venture Partners seeks to generate superior returns for our investors by identifying and investing in the most promising early growth stage companies in the Southeastern U.S.
+Harbert Venture Partners seeks to generate superior returns for our investors by identifying and investing in the most promising emerging growth stage companies in the Southeastern and Mid-Atlantic U.S.

 William W. Brooke